 Materials will not be checked out without a library card.
 Cards may only be used by the person whose name appears on the card.
-Library cards expire after four years, after which another free card will be issued.
+Library cards expire after one year, after which another free card will be issued.
 A Superior Public Library card can be used at any library in the Northern Waters Library Service area.

 Lost/Stolen Library Cards